|

-It all started in 1998, when the founding
+It all started in 1998, after the founding

 the students of Preston University, Islamabad Campus.
 The program was designed to help